jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 interFoam solver (multiphase)
 volume of fluid (VOF) method

-Details on interFoam solver can be found on openfoamwiki:
+Details on interFoam solver including the additional euqations can be found on openfoamwiki:
 [interfoamwiki](http://openfoamwiki.net/index.php/InterFoam)

 How to use the MULES multidimensional universal limiter notes included